UBC-CPEN311-Classrooms/master-lab0-tutorial/README.md

 https://github.com/jfiksel/github-classroom-for-students

-Here is a good overview of the process of using a cloud and local repository.
+Here is a **really good** overview of the process of using a cloud and local repository.
 Unfortunately it is written to use BitBucket instead of GitHub.
 The concepts are exactly the same; some of the precise steps would be different.

 https://www.atlassian.com/git/tutorials/learn-git-with-bitbucket-cloud